MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 # [HoloLens 2 Development Edition](#tab/developeredition)
 **HoloLens 2 Development Edition** - Start building for mixed reality with this offer that combines HoloLens 2 with free trials of Unity software and Azure credits for cloud services.
-Learn how to beyond the basics and start developing for mixed reality.
+Learn how to go beyond the basics and start developing for mixed reality.

 ## 1. Learn about the Development Edition
 1. Learn about the [Developer Edition](https://www.microsoft.com/hololens/buy)